Cracked Filling? Convenient Hours, Flexible Care for Dental Emergencies

 Crack a filling?
 That’s never a good feeling.
 But fillings do crack — they aren’t designed to last forever.
 When you do crack a filling, don’t panic!
 Call your dentist right away.
 We have appointments set aside for just such emergencies.

 Cracked fillings are a natural result of the wear and tear we put on our teeth simply by using them.
 Certain foods can be hard on teeth and fillings.
 Chewing on ice is a common way to break a filling.
 Hard candies, potato chips, and dried fruit can also break fillings, as can grinding your teeth at night or clenching your jaw too often.
 Fillings are great, but they’re not as strong as your natural teeth.

 Sometimes it’s just a matter of time.
 Fillings will weaken the longer they are in place.
 That’s why you should get regular dental care from your family dentist.
 You should be going to see them every six months, no excuses.
 In addition to looking for cavities, your dentist will also inspect your fillings for any holes.
 We do a complete inspection of your smile to ensure everything is in top shape, and we update your x-rays every year so your dentist knows what’s going on with your smile inside and out.

 Never Ignore a Cracked Filling.
 Call Us.

 Once a filling has cracked, the dentist will first check to see if it can be repaired.
 Often, you’ll need to completely replace the filling, which is a simple, painless and quick process.

 If an infection has spread to the root, you may need a root canal to clean out the decay.
 A dental crown may be necessary following the root canal, depending on the extent of the damage to the tooth.

 Experiencing Dental Pain?
 What to Do in the Meantime

 When you come in for an emergency dentist appointment, there are a number of things we can do to fix a cracked or missing filling.
 If the tooth is structurally sound and decay is not too bad, we’ll redrill the filling and replace it.
 Sometimes the tooth is so decayed we might opt for a crown to fully protect and cover the tooth.
 In rare cases, if the missing filling is ignored for too long before seeing your family dentist, the tooth itself may crack.
-This can call for dental veneers, or in extreme cases if there is not enough room to do a crown, we may have to completely extract the tooth and opt for a dental crown — which is an artificial truth that is drilled into your jawbone and functionally acts like a regular tooth.
+This can call for dental veneers, or in extreme cases, like if there is not enough stable tooth left to attach a crown, we may have to extract the tooth and opt for an implant crown, which is an artificial tooth that is drilled into your jawbone and functionally acts like a regular tooth.

 Scheduling an Appointment is Easy

 If you do have a cracked filling, don’t panic, but call your dentist immediately.
 Feel free to fill out our contact form.
-We are a family dental practice located in Cincinnati with convenient morning and evening hours.
-In most cases, we can schedule a same day or same week appointments.
+We are a family dental practice located just North of Cincinnati with convenient morning and evening hours.
+In most cases, we can schedule same-day or same-week appointments.
 We’re here for you.
 We feature a comfortable office and provide gentle family dentistry to the communities of Blue Ash, Sharonville, Evendale, Springdale & the surrounding areas!